ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/06-abstract-data-types.md

 same population, we need a *multimap*.
 As before, we solve this by having the key be a population number and the value be a set of towns.

-    class City:
+    datatype City:
-        City(name, population):
-            this.name = name
-            this.population = population

-    class CityPopulations:
+        name: String
+        population: Int

-        // Similar to the search engine, use a map where the value is a list of cities.
+    // Similar to the search engine, use a map where the value is a list of cities. datatype CityPopulations:
-        CityPopulations():
-            this.cities = new SortedMap()
+        cities: SortedMap of Int to Set of City = new SortedMap()

-        add(city):
-            // Add a new city to the database.
+        // Add a new city to the database. add(city: City):
-            // Get the set of documents containing this city set = this.cities.get(city.population)
-            if set is null:
+            if not cities.containsKey(city.population):
-                // This is the first city with this population set = new Set()
+                // This is the first city with this population. cities.put(city.population, new Set())

-            // Add the city to the set
+            // Get the set of documents containing this city. set = cities.get(city.population)
-            set.add(city)
-            this.cities.put(city.population, set)

-        findBetween(lower, upper):
+            set.add(doc)

-            // Find all cities with a population between lower and upper result = new Set()
+        // Find all cities with a population between lower and upper findBetween(lower: Int, upper: Int) -> Set of City: result = new Set()
-            // The range query returns a set of keys, i.e. populations. for each population in this.cities.keysBetween(lower, upper):
+            // The range query returns a collection of keys, i.e. populations. for each population in cities.keysBetween(lower, upper):
-                // cities.get(population) returns the list of cities with that population. for each city in this.cities.get(population):
+                // cities.get(population) returns the list of cities with that population. for each city in cities.get(population):
                     result.add(city)
             return result

 :::

-#### ADTs for graphs
+### Graphs

 ::: TODO
 - examples, use cases